quixio/quix-streams/docs/api-reference/kafka.md

 **Raises**:

-- `None`: RuntimeError if called on a closed consumer
+- `RuntimeError`: if called on a closed consumer

 <br>
 ***Returns:***

-A Message object or None on timeout
+`Optional[Message]`: A Message object or None on timeout

 <a id="quixstreams.kafka.consumer.Consumer.subscribe"></a>